USEPA/webcms/terraform/webcms/README.md

 ##### Sensitive Values

 Database connection information is stored in Secrets Manager instead of being provided as plain text variables.
+These secrets must be populated **before** deploying the WebCMS module, as they reference credentials for the external Aurora cluster.

-- `/webcms/${var.environment}/${var.site}/${var.lang}/secrets/db-d8-credentials` - A JSON-formatted object of `{ username, password }` containing login credentials for the Drupal 8 database.
+- `/webcms/${var.environment}/${var.site}/${var.lang}/secrets/db-d8-credentials` - A JSON-formatted object of `{ username, password }` containing login credentials for the Drupal 10 database on the external Aurora cluster.
-- `/webcms/${var.environment}/${var.site}/${var.lang}/secrets/db-d7-credentials` - A JSON-formatted object of `{ username, password }` containing login credentials for the legacy Drupal 7 database.
-While always set, this is only used in environments where a D7-to-D8 migration is run.
+- `/webcms/${var.environment}/${var.site}/${var.lang}/secrets/db-d7-credentials` - A JSON-formatted object of `{ username, password }` containing login credentials for the legacy Drupal 7 database on the external Aurora cluster.
+While always set, this is only used in environments where a D7-to-D10 migration is run.

 #### Email Variables